doiken23/SATdataset_unsupervised/README.md

 # SATdataset_unsupervised
-The repository for unsupervised learning of SAT dataset
+The repository for unsupervised (semi-supervised) learning of SAT-6 dataset

+# Method
+* Stacked AutoEncoder
+* DCGAN